 The Company also continues to work toward selling its 2kW generators through the General Services Administration's GSA.gov website (as described below) as well as through other websites and sales channels.
-In order to support these efforts the Company has begun to build generators for inventory in order to have them available for immediate delivery.
+In order to support these efforts the Company now builds generators for inventory in order to have them available for immediate delivery.